 - If you want to drive your own private car around China you will have to hire a guide to come with you.
 Along with permits and licenses you could be looking at $300 per day so it’s certainly not the cheapest way to see China.

 - Google doesn’t work behind the Great Firewall of China so be prepared before you enter and get yourself a VPN.
 I always found Express VPN to work well.
-Social media such as Facebook is also banned but one great App which does work is WeChat.
+Social media outlets such as Facebook and Instagram are also banned but one great app which does work is WeChat.
 It’s the Chinese version of Whatsapp but with so much more, including the ability to purchase things as you would with Apple Pay.

 You can view more photographs from my China collection here